 - Headteacher’s Performance Management

-Governors also organise specific monitoring activites linked to the School Development Plan or their specific roles and responsibilities.
+Governors also organise specific monitoring activities linked to the School Improvement Plan or their specific roles and responsibilities.
 These visits include a variety of activities according to the area being discussed or monitored.
-They could include : talking to children; talking to parents and carers; talking to staff; talking to subject leaders; undertaking learning walks; looking at children’s work and displays.
+They could include: talking to children; talking to parents and carers; talking to staff; talking to subject leaders; undertaking learning walks; looking at children’s work and displays.
 All Governors are involved in these activities.
 Governors work hard to ensure that through their meetings and visits to school they know the school very well.
 Knowing the school very well enables Governors to make more informed decisions when moving the school strategically forward.

-Formal records of all Governor meetings are taken and filed by our Clerking Professional, Jane Burden,.
+Formal records of all Governor meetings are taken and filed by our Clerking Professional.
 Once agreed, minutes are then available to view.
 Should you wish to read any of the Governor minutes, please make a request via the school office.

-Governors regularly provide parents and carers with updates on their work through termly newsletters.
-The purpose of these newsletters is to explain the intentions of the Governing Body in making a strategic decision, the implementation of decisions, including monitoring value for money and use of resources, and the impact any of their strategic decisions have made to outcomes for our children.
+Governors regularly provide parents and carers with updates on their work through newsletters.
+The purpose of these newsletters is to explain the intentions of the LGC in making a strategic decision, the implementation of decisions, including monitoring value for money and use of resources, and the impact any of their strategic decisions have made to outcomes for our children.
 Feedback indicates that these newsletters are well received.
-Newsletters for 2018 can be viewed below, and 2019 newsletters will appear at the end of each term.
-In 2013 Neroche Governors organised events to celebrate the school’s 40th birthday.
-These events involved past staff and pupils meeting the current school community and sharing memories.
-The birthday celebration was a great success.